wearethepioneers18/The-Zig-Movie-App/README.md

 - Export api key environment variable: export API_KEY=${your_api_key}
 - Start webpack using npm start
 - Navigate to app in browser
+- Once the challenge is complete, please push up the code to a new private repo and grant access to 'chilch' for code review

 ## Requirements